Birmingham, Alabama: Founding and early growth

-Birmingham was hit by the 1916 Irondale earthquake (magnitude 5.1).
+In 1916, Birmingham was hit by the Irondale earthquake, with a 5.1 magnitude.
 A few buildings in the area were slightly damaged.
 The earthquake was felt as far as Atlanta and neighboring states.

-While excluded from the best-paying industrial jobs, blacks joined the migration of residents from rural areas to the city for its opportunities.
+While excluded from the best-paying industrial jobs, Black Americans joined the migration of residents from rural areas to the city for its opportunities.
 The Great Depression of the 1930s hit Birmingham especially hard as sources of capital that were fueling the city's growth rapidly dried up at the same time that farm laborers, driven off the land, made their way to the city in search of work.
 New Deal programs put many city residents to work in WPA and CCC programs, making important contributions to the city's infrastructure and artistic legacy, including such key improvements as Vulcan's tower and Oak Mountain State Park.

 The wartime demand for steel and the post-war building boom gave Birmingham a rapid return to prosperity.
 Manufacturing diversified beyond the production of raw materials.
 Major civic institutions such as schools, parks and museums, were able to expand their scope.

 Despite the growing population and wealth of the city, its residents were markedly underrepresented in the state legislature.
 Although the state constitution required redistricting in accordance with changes in the decennial census, the state legislature did not undertake this until the early 1970s, when forced by a federal court case to enforce "one man, one vote".
 In addition, the geographic basis of the senate, which gave each county one seat, gave undue influence to rural counties.
 Representatives of rural counties also had disproportionate power in the state house, and failed to provide support for infrastructure and other improvements in developing urban population centers such as Birmingham.
 At this time, the General Assembly ran county governments as extensions of the state through their legislative delegations.